parkercouch/just-smash-bricks/README.md

 ### Day 6
 I skipped some of the more needed things at first and decided to try and implement some particles.
 I wanted some little dots orbiting around the ball.
-I spend a good couple hours getting this to work.
+I spent a good couple hours getting this to work.
 I partly had to re-remember some physics and experiment and I also had to just make some weird hacks to get it to look alright.
 I ended up having the acceleration ramp up as the particles got farther from the ball so they wouldn't go